Marvel's Spider-Man (video game): Gameplay

 Marvel's Spider-Man is an open-world action-adventure game set in the borough of Manhattan in a fictionalized version of modern-day New York City.
 It is presented from a third-person perspective showing the playable character and allowing the camera to be rotated freely around them.
 The primary playable character is the superhero Spider-Man, who can navigate the world by jumping, using his web shooters to fire webs that allow him to swing between buildings, running along walls and automatically vaulting over obstacles.
-The player can precisely aim webs to pull himself towards specific points.
+Webs can be precisely aimed to pull the player towards specific points.
 Physical objects are required to attach webs to for swinging, and momentum and speed of the swing can be controlled by releasing the web at specific points to gain height or move more quickly.
 The game features an optional fast travel system that uses the New York City Subway system.

 Combat is enacted using three buttons; one for dodging, one for physical strikes, and one for web-based attacks.
 Webbing can be used to incapacitate enemies and stick them to nearby objects, immediately removing them from battle.
 Enemies who are knocked from great heights are automatically stuck to a nearby surface in a web-cocoon, preventing death.
 Spider-Man can also use the environment to fight, jumping off walls and throwing objects like manhole covers, grenades and webbing-restrained enemies.

 Successful and consecutive attacks build "Focus", which can be partially used to heal Spider-Man, while full Focus allows special finishing attacks to take down an enemy instantly.
 Spider-Man possesses "spider-sense", which is shown as a white icon around the character's head, indicating an incoming attack that can be dodged.
 A precise dodge performed just before the attack hits allows Spider-Man to retaliate with webbing against the enemy.
 Some enemies must be overcome using different approaches.
 Melee-weapon-wielding enemies must be knocked into the air and shielded enemies must be attacked from behind.
 Enemies armed with whips will drag Spider-Man out of the air and require a counterattack to fight effectively.
 Other types of enemy include heavily armored agents who can take more damage, brutes, and jetpack-wearing enemies who remain airborne.